Table of Contents[Hide][Show]

 I like the versatility of having a pair of pants AND a pair of shorts for a vacation.
 That takes care of night, day, rain and sun.
 Bonus points for zip-away, quick dry pants, BUT they don’t often style well for dressing up more in the evenings.
 For my minimalist packing project in this instance, I chose to go with Toad&Co pants and the Aventura Arden shorts.

 Normally, for bottoms and versatility, I would say go for a neutral color for optimal ability to mix and match.
-However, since I am trying to come around to modern styles and the next rule (see below) is pack something trendy, I opted for maroon (officially Sangria, which is even more fun) in the Lola Slim jeans.
+However, since I am trying to come around to modern styles and the next rule (see below) is pack something trendy, I opted for maroon (officially Sangria, which is even more fun) in the Earthworks jeans from Toad&Co.

 Pack Something Trendy

-If you’re bored with all of the plain or neutral tops and bottoms in the capsule, choose something a little more trendy which you can replace season by season as needed.
-Good examples here include white jackets for summer, ponchos for winter, or a neat pattern which has everyone rushing to
+If you’re bored with all of the plain or neutral tops and bottoms in the capsule, choose something a little more trendy that you can replace season by season as needed.
+Good examples here include white jackets for summer, ponchos for winter, or a neat pattern that has everyone rushing to

 Wear a Cute Hat